rhv9/book/pages/AzureGovernance/azure_policy.md

 # Azure Policy

-Azure Policy is a service that allows you to govern properties across Azure services to ensure compliance with standards and organisation policies.
+Azure Policy is a service that allows you to govern resources across Azure services to ensure compliance with standards and organisation policies.
 It allows you to create, assign and manage these policies.

 When a policy is in action, governance will be ensured in many ways: